XOP/news-scraper/README.md

 `localOnly: true`
 perform scraping using `source/local.yml` data only

-`debug: false`
-debug mode results in tons of messages during the process

 `silent: false`
 in silent mode there are only errors displayed in console